vigimite/aqueducts/aqueducts-executor/README.md

 ### Docker (Recommended)

-The easiest way to run the executor is using Docker:
+The easiest way to run the executor is using Docker.
+The Docker image includes **ODBC support with PostgreSQL drivers pre-installed**, making it ready for database connectivity out of the box.

 ```bash
 # Pull from GitHub Container Registry